dominodeorg/dominode/qgis-projects/README.md

 ## Project data

 Adding data should be done directly by primary project custodians wherever possible.
-Adding of features or layers to existing data sources (remote/ gpkg etc) should by distributed in the same manner as the original data source (republished) or have their source details modified in the following section.
+Adding of features or layers to existing data sources (remote/ gpkg etc) should be distributed in the same manner as the original data source (republished) or have their source details modified in the following section.

 ---

 - File: ./data/data.gpkg
 - Custodian: Default
-- Description: Local copy of all data directly copied from remote staging database.
-It is recommended that this is copied directly from the Dominode staging environment database.
+- Description: Local copy of utilised data copied from remote staging database as well as additional features sourced from public internet sources.
 - Source: [Download from google drive](https://drive.google.com/file/d/1B3o7bPx1iQH5qMXUGWQO-BwLkeJYlYP7/view?usp=sharing).

 > Note that the *data* directory is intended to be a symbolic link to a local data directory separate from the project repository.